Retraction methods and fixed point free maps with null minimal displacements on unit balls: Main fixed point free results

-\begin{theorem} Let $X$ be a Banach space with a semi-normalized subsymmetric basis.
+\begin{theorem} Let $X$ be a Banach space with a semi-normalized subsymmetric basis $(x_n)_{n=1}^\infty$.
 Assume that $X$ does not contain any isomorphic copies of $\co$.
 Then, \begin{itemize} \item[(i)] $B_X$ fails the FPP for asymptotically regular Lipschitz maps. \item[(ii)] If $X$ is uniformly convex, then $B_X$ fails the FPP for uniformly asymptotically regular Lipschitz maps. \end{itemize} \end{theorem}

-\begin{proof} Let $(x_n)_{n=1}^\infty$ denote the basis of $X$.
-Assume without loss of generality that $(x_n)_{n=1}^\infty$ is normalized.
-Take $K$ and $F$ to be the set and the mapping considered in the proof of Theorem \ref{thm:M1sec5}.
+\begin{proof} Assume without loss of generality that $(x_n)_{n=1}^\infty$ is normalized.
+Take $K$ and $F$ to be the set and the mapping given in the proof of Theorem \ref{thm:M1sec5} (ii).
 By Lemma \ref{lem:1sec5} there exists a Lipschitz retraction $R\colon B_X \to K$.
 In order to check (i) it suffices to note that the composition $T:=F\circ R$ plainly defines an asymptotically regular Lipschitz mapping with $\digamma(T)=\emptyset$.

-Let us prove (ii).
-The idea is to consider an equivalent norm on $X$ so that under the new norm, $(x_n)_{n=1}^\infty$ becomes $1$-shift unconditional and $X$ remains uniformly convex.
+.1cm Let us prove (ii).
+The idea is to consider an equivalent norm on $X$ so that under the new norm, $(x_n)_{n=1}^\infty$ becomes $1$-unconditional shift and $X$ remains uniformly convex.
 To that effect, we start with by taking an equivalent norm $|\cdot|$ on $X$ so that $(x_n)_{n=1}^\infty$ is $1$-subsymmetric (cf. \cite[Theorem 3.7]{Anso}).
 Using then a result of N.I and V.I Gurariy \cite{GG} we deduce that $X$, {\it a fortiori} $(X,|\cdot|)$, does not contain $\ell^n_\infty$ uniformly for large $n$, nor does it contain $\ell_1^n$ uniformly for large $n$ either.
 By a result of Figiel and Johnson (cf. \cite[Lemma 3.1, Remarks 3.1--3.2, and Theorem 3.1]{FJ}) $X$ can then be equivalently renormed to be uniform convex with $(x_n)_{n=1}^\infty$ being $1$-unconditional and $1$-subsymmetric.
 By the first part of the proof, the result follows. \end{proof}

 Our third result also requires a retraction lemmata and some propositions.

 \begin{lemma} Let $X$ be a Banach space that does not contain a subspace isomorphic to $\ell_1$.
 Assume that $X$ contains an isomorphic copy of $\co$.
 Then for any $\varepsilon\in (0,1)$, there exist a complemented basic sequence $(x_n)_{n=1}^\infty$ in $B_X$ equivalent to the unit basis of $\co$ and a $(1+\varepsilon)$-Lipschitz retraction $R\colon B_X \to K$, where